Mike Kelly (basketball)

-Mike Kelly (born 20 November 1967) is an American-Australian professional basketball coach and former player who most recently served as the head coach of the Otago Nuggets of the New Zealand National Basketball League (NZNBL).
+Michael Clancy Kelly (born 20 November 1967) is an American-Australian professional basketball coach and former player who is currently the assistant coach of the Shenzhen Leopards of the Chinese Basketball Association (CBA).
 He played college basketball for Orange Coast College and Westmont College before playing professionally in Australia.
 He played 13 seasons in the National Basketball League (NBL) between 1993 and 2006, winning an NBL championship with the South East Melbourne Magic in 1996 while earning grand final MVP honours.
 In 1997 and 1998, he earned back-to-back NBL Best Defensive Player selection.
 He moved into coaching after retiring as a player, where he served as a college assistant for seven years before returning to the NBL in 2013.
 In 2018, he won an NBL championship as an assistant with Melbourne United.
 Two years later, he won NBL Coach of the Year as head coach of the Cairns Taipans.
 He was appointed head coach of the South East Melbourne Phoenix in 2023 but left in October 2024 after starting the 2024–25 NBL season with a 0–5 record.

+Early life

+Kelly was born in Orange County, California.
+He grew up in Costa Mesa, California, and attended Mater Dei High School in Santa Ana.
+He helped the basketball team earn the 1985 CIF Championship with a 29–0 record.

 High school and college

-Kelly grew up in Costa Mesa, California.
-He attended Mater Dei High School in Santa Ana, California, and helped the basketball team earn the 1985 CIF Championship with a 29–0 record before beginning his collegiate career at Orange Coast College in Costa Mesa.
+Kelly began his collegiate career at Orange Coast College in Costa Mesa.
 Following a two-year tenure at OCC, he was recruited to play at Westmont College in the GSAC.
 Kelly served as team captain for the Warriors and was a two-time All-GSAC player.
 He helped Westmont win the 1988 NAIA District III Championship, with the team earning a trip to the NAIA National Tournament.
 In 50 games with the Warriors, he averaged 14.2 points per game, 17th on the Warriors all-time list.
 He also averaged 5.5 rebounds, 3.8 assists and 1.5 steals per game.
 He graduated from Westmont in 1989 with an economics and business degree.